 An Anchorage Reunion to Remember

-Make lasting moments in the Last Frontier.
+Make lasting moments in the Great Land.
 Alaska is a dream destination for almost everyone, so why not reunite in Anchorage and explore Alaska with the people who matter most in life?
 You’ll have plenty of time to share old memories and create plenty of new and unforgettable ones as well.

 Day 1: Getting Started

 Still waiting for the last few folks to arrive?
 Grab a hearty breakfast and soak in Alaskana at a famous breakfast spot in Spenard.
 The neighborhood is close to the airport, so scooping up the final arrivals will be a breeze!
 Ready to for another Alaska experience, but need to stick close to the airport?
-Check out the 900 Alaska Native artifacts, gold, and fine art at the Alaska Heritage Museum at Wells Fargo in midtown.
+Head out to Earthquake Park to see the natural aftermath and read all about the history of Anchorage's infamous 1964 Good Friday Earthquake.

 Day 2: Flying High

 It’s going to be a big day, so fill up on flapjacks or a big ole’ omelet and watch sea planes take off on water at a restaurant located on the shores of Lake Hood – the world’s busiest floatplane base.
 Then check out the Alaska Aviation Museum’s collection of vintage planes.
 The museum’s restoration projects return historic aircraft to the skies over Alaska.

 Take to the skies.
 Book a flightseeing tour from Lake Hood and fill your camera with stunning shots.
 Larger floatplanes like de Havilland Otters can take up to ten people at a time, and there’s no fighting over window seats; everyone has a spot with amazing views of Alaska’s glaciers and peaks.
 If everyone’s up for it, you can book trip that touches down on a glacier or a remote lake and hike in wild Alaska.